Marco Antonio Muñiz: Releases

 Among the albums recorded by Muñiz are Marco Antonio Muñiz con Los Trovadores del Caribe which was his fourth album, Mi Novia es Guadalajara!
 (Guadalajara is my Girlfriend!), which was his fifth, Salsa a la Manera de...
 (Salsa, Marco Antonio's Way..., which represented his first foray into the Salsa rhythm), 1991's Mi Borinquén Querido (My Dear Borinquen, where he paid homage to Puerto Rican folklore music), a 1993 dedication to Pedro Infante, and a 1997 album and CD which was dedicated to José Alfredo Jiménez.

-His extensive solo career includes top 40 hit chart singles all over Latin America such as "Voy a Cambiar Mi Corazón" by singer/composer Miguel Poventud.
+His extensive solo career includes top 40 hit chart singles across Latin America such as "Voy a Cambiar Mi Corazón" by singer/composer Miguel Poventud.
 He is an international artist with fans in Brazil and Poland.

 Personal life

 In 1987, Muñiz married Jessica Munguia de Muñiz.
 He has seven children, 5 sons and 2 daughters.